chanpt/fintech-transaction-system/README.md

 ## Overview

-This is a backend microservices project simulating a basic FinTech transaction system.
-Built using **Java**, **Spring Boot**, **Kafka**, **PostgreSQL**, and **Docker**, it demonstrates event-driven architecture and service separation.

-### 🔄 Recent Update

-The system now includes support for **post-trade account types** (e.g., BROKERAGE, CUSTODIAN, CLEARING) as a foundational step toward modeling post-trade operations like settlement and reconciliation.
-Balances remain managed within the account service to keep the architecture simple and maintainable.
+This is a microservices-based personal project designed to simulate core banking operations such as account management, transactions, and balance updates.
+The system is built using **Java**, **Spring Boot**, **Kafka**, **PostgreSQL**, and **Docker**.

-## 🚀 Key Faetures
+## 🚀 Key Features
-### ✅ Account Management
+### ✅ Account Service
-- Create and manage accounts
-- Support for post-trade `accountType` (e.g., `BROKERAGE`, `CLEARING`, `CUSTODIAN`)
-- Each account includes a `balance` field for simplicity
+- RESTful API to create, read, update, and delete bank accounts.
+- On account creation, emits a Kafka event to create an initial balance.

-### 💸 Transactions
+### 💸 Transaction Service
-- Create transactions with sender and receiver accounts
-- Deduct and credit balances accordingly
+- RESTful API to perform debit/credit transactions.
+- Validates account existence and balance before processing.
-- Uses Kafka to publish transaction events
+- Publishes Kafka events for balance updates.

-### 📬 Event-Based Architecture
+### 📬 Balance Service
-- Kafka topic:
-  - `balance-update-topic` for balance change events
-  - `balance-create-topic` for balance create events
-- Future Kafka events: `account-created`, `trade-confirmed`, `settlement-completed`
+- Listens to Kafka events:
+  - `BalanceCreateEvent` to initialize account balances.
+  - `BalanceUpdateEvent` to update balances upon transaction events.
+- Handles DEBIT and CREDIT operations with persistent storage.

 ## 🧱 Tech Stack
 - Java 17